ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 - to cancel calibration at anytime hold throttle stick full up and full left yaw for 2 seconds
 - if, after multiple attempts, you are unable to calibrate the compass, Cancel with stick and use normal Onboard Calibration from GCS above

+.. _large-vehicle-mag-cal:

 Large Vehicle MagCal
 ====================

 Large or heavy vehicles are impractical to rotate on all axis.
 This feature allows a fairly accurate calibration if GPS lock is active on the autopilot and the vehicles actual heading is known, either using a landmark reference on the Mission Planner map, or using another compass (eg cell phone) and entering the vehicles heading.

 .. note:: the heading entered should be TRUE, not MAGNETIC.
 Using a phone's compass app will usually required adding the local declination value to the reading in order to obtain the TRUE geographic heading which should be entered.
+The proper orientation of the compass must also be set in order for this method to work.

 Compass Ordering
 ================